farooq-teqniqly/react-imdb-clone/README.md

 #### 2. RESOURCE_GROUP_NAME

-Set this to the name of the resource group you want to use (e.g., `imdb-clone-rg`).
+Set this to the name of the resource group you want to use (e.g., `crypto-dash-rg`).

 #### 3. STATIC_WEB_APP_NAME

-Choose a globally unique name for your Static Web App (e.g., `my-imdb-clone-12345`).
+Choose a globally unique name for your Static Web App (e.g., `my-crypto-dash-12345`).
 Static Web App names must be unique across all Azure customers worldwide.
 Use a combination of your project name, a random number, or your username to ensure uniqueness.

-**Important:** Do not use generic names like `imdb-clone` as they are likely already taken.
+**Important:** Do not use generic names like `crypto-dash` as they are likely already taken.
 Check availability by attempting to create the resource or use a unique identifier.

 #### 4. VITE_API_BASE_URL